 By Kevin J.F.
 Murphy, CEA Global Education Italy Academic Dean & Campus Director

 Last week I was in the city of Dublin for the Joint Leadership Meeting of the European Association for International Education.
-Almost 100 executive members of the EAIE flew in to the Emerald Isle for a round of intense meetings and dialogues - the Board, General Council, Professional Sections and Special Interest Groups, Professional Development Committee, Editorial Committee, Conference Programme Committee, as well as staff from the EAIE Office in Amsterdam.
+Almost 100 executive members of the EAIE flew in to the Emerald Isle for a round of intense meetings and dialogues - the Board, General Council, Professional Sections and Special Interest Groups, Professional Development Committee, Editorial Committee, Conference Program Committee, as well as staff from the EAIE Office in Amsterdam.

 The rather conspicuous Dublin Convention Center,

 on the bank of the Liffey.
 This is the world's first

 carbon neutral convention centre.

 We met in Dublin because this marvelous city will be the location of the EAIE 2012 conference, 11-14 September, and so we all had a chance to review the conference facilities including the spectacular Dublin Convention Center (above).